 School Lunch Fund - The General Fund continues to subsidize expenditures of the School Lunch Fund through operating transfers.
-The School Lunch Fund ended the year with a \$230,278 surplus.
-The surplus was primarily due to the effects of the national pandemic child nutrition waiver which allowed all students to receive free meals and increased the national reimbursement rates.
-Additionally, the School District returned to full in-person education schedule which resulted in an increase in cafeteria sales.
+The School Lunch Fund ended the year with a \$366,483 surplus.
+The surplus was primarily due to the receipt of the Federal Supply Chain Assistance as well as an increase in the sale of reimbursable and non-reimbursable meals during the year.

-Capital Projects Fund - Expenditures in the Capital Projects Fund were mostly related to renovations consistent with the 2017 \$39.8-million-dollar project.
-In addition, there was a Transportation Tank replacement project which was substantially completed during the year.
+Capital Projects Fund - Expenditures in the Capital Projects Fund were mostly related to renovations consistent with the 2017 \$39.8-million-dollar project which was substantially completed during fiscal year 2022-23.